kevR27/SV-PIPELINE/README.md

 ├── README.md
 └── .gitattributes
 ```

-The repository currently exposes separate SRS and LRS workflow directories and the panel/reference/script structure shown above.

 ---

 # 3. SRS pipeline

 ## 3.1 Purpose

-The SRS workflow is designed for BAM files obtained from short-read sequencing.
+The SRS workflow is designed for BAM files obtained from short-read sequencing such as Illumina which uses pair end sequencing mode to obtained the whole genome sequence of patients

 ### Main workflow